Sethi-S/Test2/README.md

     ./gradlew test

 ## Design
-The `SkyRewardsService` is built in SpringBoot.
+The `1Sky1Rewards1Service` is built in SpringBoot.
 So there is no configuration required to start and use the application.
 Just a plain old java command on the Application's main method would bring up the Application.

 ## Usage